-Lindley Academy at General David B. Birney Charter School (the School) is organized as a nonprofit corporation in Pennsylvania to operate a charter school in accordance with Pennsylvania Act 22 of 1997 (the Act) whereby a charter is granted for a five-year period and may be renewed for additional five-year periods under expiration.
-The mission of the school is to provide a high quality public education to students in grades K-8.
-The School is located in Philadelphia, Pennsylvania, and began operations in July, 2011.
-The School has submitted all the required applications in order to renew the charter agreement however the application has not been approved by the City of Philadelphia at this time, and they are currently operating without a renewed charter.
+First Philadelphia Preparatory Charter School (the School) is organized as a nonprofit corporation in Pennsylvania to operate a charter school in accordance with Pennsylvania Act 22 of 1997 (the Act), whereby a charter is granted for a five-year period and may be renewed for additional five-year periods under expiration.
+The mission of the school is to provide a high quality public education to students in grades K-12.
+The School is located in Philadelphia, Pennsylvania and began operations during the 2002-2003 school year.
+The school is operating under a charter school contract through June 30, 2022, which may be renewed for an additional term.

 The School has financial accountability and control over all activities related to the students' education.
 The School receives funding from local, state, and federal government sources and must comply with the requirements of these funding source entities.
 The reporting entity of the School is based upon criteria set forth by Governmental Accounting Standards Board (GASB) Statement 14, The Financial Reporting Entity.
-The financial reporting entity consists of the primary government, organizations for which the primary government is financially accountable and other organizations for which the nature and significance of their relationship with the primary government are such that exclusion would cause the reporting entity's financial statements to be misleading or incomplete.
+The financial reporting entity consists of the primary government, organizations for which the primary government is financially accountable, and other organizations for which the nature and significance of their relationship with the primary government are such that exclusion would cause the reporting entity's financial statements to be misleading or incomplete.

 The accompanying financial statements present the activities of the School.
 The School is not a component unit of another reporting entity.
+The decision to include the component unit in the School's reporting entity is based on several criteria, including legal standing, fiscal dependency, and financial accountability.